 Just in case you need a little review, this is an excellent video that goes over the concepts covered in the PowerPoint.

 Here is a little "hands-on" tutorial that you can play with to try and practice your learning.
 Play with the Canon Camera Simulator.

 When you are finished, please fill out this reflection form (yes, it's for marks!)

 Students are also asked to triple check that you have access to your OneDrive and that you have created the appropriate folders to keep your work organzied..

 Students are to: 1) Fill out this form with your intended stream and map out what projects you are intending on completing (remember at least one from each category for a total of 200 pts.
 You may repeat categories to reach this total).

 Photography Stream can be downloaded here.

 Content Stream can be downloaded here.

-2) As a review and "tune up exercise" (some of you haven't used your digital design skills for a while), we will be continuing with the project that most of you enjoyed "tasting" in the AWE3MI course.
+2) As a review and "tune up exercise" (some of you haven't used your digital design skills for a while), we will be continuing with the project that most of you enjoyed "tasting" in the AWE3MI course (but alas, cruel Covid will stop us from tasting your work this year...major upside down smiley face).
 Work with a partner to work through the Chapman's Ice Cream Design Review Challenge (you'll need this rubric too!) .
-The presentation of marketing materials to the class, including samples of your flavour, are due Tuesday, February 20th (no extensions).
+The presentation of marketing materials to the class are due Thursday afternoon (no extensions).